§legal/privacy·updated May 2026

 Where it lives

 Account data and release summaries are stored in Postgres on Neon (neon.tech), inside the EU/US region you signed up from.
 The app is hosted on Vercel.
-We do not sell or share your data with third parties.
+Release notes and AI upgrade questions are sent to OpenRouter when AI features run.
+We do not sell your data.

 Your rights